- Table of Contents

 Introduction

-The type of insulation and its R-value—a measure of insulation’s ability to resist heat flow—are pivotal factors influenced by your home’s location and climate.
+The type of insulation you choose and its R-value, which shows how well it resists heat flow, are important factors.
+These elements are influenced by your home’s location and climate.

 Understanding the Climate’s Impact